Root Cause Analysis | 8 Steps + Free RCA Template

 Identify the Root Causes:-

 Before you execute the root cause identification.
-All Significant causes need to be listed up.
-Thereafter we have to do the Why-Why Analysis of all individual significant causes until to get the Root Causes.
+List all significant causes.
+Thereafter, we have to do the Why-Why Analysis of all individual significant causes until to get the Root Causes.
 Once you completed the 5-whys analysis try to document these in why why analysis template.

 Step Seven: